 Mini Physical - We'll check your temperature, blood pressure, pulse and hematocrit to make certain you are feeling your best before you donate

 Interview - We'll ask you some medical history and travel questions to make sure the donation process will be safe for you as well as our patients.

 Donation - The shortest stretch of the process, the actual donation only takes an average of 5-10 minutes.

-Platelet and dual red cell donations are collected through a single needle using an apheresis machine, which centrifuges — or spins — the blood to separate the blood components.
-The machine then collects either the platelets or red cells and returns all other blood components back to the donor in cycles.
+Platelet, plasma and dual red cell donations are collected through a single needle using an apheresis machine, which centrifuges — or spins — the blood to separate the blood components.
+The machine then collects the platelets, plasma or red cells and returns all other blood components back to the donor in cycles.

 Our friendly technicians will provide you with a personal television and a comfortable chair to relax in while you donate.
 Donation length varies by donation type and individual donor.